EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 # 3.0	Messages

-The LPID credential issuance process incorporates comprehensive steps to ensure the security, reliability, and compliance.
+The LPID credential issuance incorporates comprehensive steps to ensure the security, reliability, and compliance.
 This includes both an authorization flow and a pre-authorized flow, with additional preliminary and post-issuance steps to align with regulatory standards and security best practices.
-The process is illustrated below, incorporating the critical steps of Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage, Initial and Periodic Verification, and Renewal and Revocation Policies Management.
+The transactions of the LPID issuance is illustrated below, incorporating the critical steps of **Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage, Initial and Periodic Verification, and Renewal and Revocation Policies Management**.

 ### Preliminary Steps for LPID Issuance:

-1. **Authentication: **The natural person requesting a LPID on behalf of a legal person must ne authenticated using LoA High.
+1. **Authentication:** The natural person requesting a LPID on behalf of a legal person must ne authenticated using LoA High.

 2. **Authorization:** The representative rights of the natural person requesting a LPID must be verified.